disafronov/python-logging-objects-with-schema/README.md

 - If there are **any** problems with the schema (missing file, broken JSON, invalid `type` values, conflicting root fields that match system logging fields, malformed structure, etc.):
-  - a `SchemaValidationError("Schema has problems", problems=[...])` is raised;
-  - the logger instance is not created.
+  - the logger instance is not created;
+  - schema problems are logged to stderr in the format:
+    `"Schema has problems: {problem1}; {problem2}; ..."`;
+  - the application is terminated via `os._exit(1)`.
 - If there are no problems:
   - the schema is compiled into a `CompiledSchema`;
   - the logger is created and starts using this schema to validate `extra` fields.

-The application decides whether `SchemaValidationError` is a fatal error that should abort startup, or whether it should be logged and ignored.

-**Note**: In rare cases, system-level errors may be raised directly instead of being wrapped in `SchemaValidationError`.
-Specifically:

-- `OSError` when the current working directory is inaccessible or deleted (e.g., when `os.getcwd()` fails) is propagated as-is to indicate environmental issues.
-  However, `OSError` that occurs when reading the schema file (e.g., permission denied, I/O errors) is converted to `SchemaValidationError` and reported as a schema problem.
-- `ValueError` when path resolution fails due to invalid characters or malformed paths during schema file discovery is propagated as-is.
-- `RuntimeError` when thread lock acquisition fails is propagated as-is.

-Applications should handle these exceptions separately if they need to distinguish between schema validation failures and system-level errors.
+**Note**: System-level errors (OSError, ValueError, RuntimeError) that occur during schema compilation are converted to `SchemaProblem` instances and handled the same way as schema validation problems - the application is terminated after logging the error to stderr.

 ## Schema caching and thread safety